 Couldn’t tell you exactly how long, though.
 Time doesn’t mean a damn thing here.
 You play away your money, your property, your body parts, your mind, you sell your soul for a wish to the street peddlers, and then you fuck away what little is left of you.
 When you’re not giving your every earthly possession at the tables, you’re giving your body to the demons.
 Of course, they’re all demons here, every foul thing that will grab onto a weak human soul and squeeze it dry.
 But the demons who rule this place are the fornicators.
 The succubi and the incubi, the ones that feed from within your body, who suck the energy out of you while you beg them to take more.
 They are the ones who rule this city.

 Two of them rule me.
-I can’t haven been more than fifteen when I first sat foot on these cursed streets.
-I arrived tumbling through a whirl-wind called a portal after a gypsy woman promised me this was where I would find my answers, where I would find what I was so desperately looking for.
+I couldn’t haven been more than fifteen when I first sat foot on these cursed streets.
+I arrived tumbling through a whirl-wind called a portal after a woman with mysterious powers promised me this was where I would find my answers, where I would find what I was so desperately looking for.
 First thing I saw was a man, but not a man.
-It had the torso and arms of a man, and the face of a man, but all around that face were scales and thorns, covered in some kind of green-looking slime, and the same scales and thorns ran down his back and wrapped around his stomach, and covered every inch of his legs and the long tail that slithered behind him on the ground.
+It had the torso and arms of a man, and the face of a man, but all around that face were scales and thorns, covered in green-ish slime, and the same scales and thorns ran down his back and wrapped around his stomach, covered every inch of his legs and the long tail that slithered behind him on the ground.
 The man took my hand, and it felt human, but I was terrified of that slime touching me.
 I walked as far away as the cramped streets would allow, fighting the urge to throw up from the smell that emanated from that green goo.
 He made a squishy sound when he walked.
 That was the first thing that greeted me in Sagemill, but by no means the worst.